rayheberer/rayheberer.ai/content/post/SC2-lessons.md

 #### 7. If using some form of random exploration, consider signalling somehow if an action is random or not.

 I must have wasted hours staring at my agent randomly moving around the screen.
-Like watching a subpar video game player, it was an extremely frustrating experience.
+Like watching a sub-par video game player, it was an extremely frustrating experience.
 Worse was that, as humans are wont to do, I started seeing patterns where they didn't exist, vastly overestimating the current likelihood my agent had of selecting a nonrandom action.
 This sort of time-draining fixation was eradicated efficiently just by implementing a way to directly indicate if an action was nonrandom, and I found myself less and less prone to letting my screen hypnotize me.

 #### 8. Use Tensorboard!

-Tensorboard is a great tool for catching things like exploding gradients, and agents vastly overestimating the value of actions in a way that creates feedback loops.
+Tensorboard is a great tool for catching things like exploding gradients, and agents overestimating the value of actions in a way that creates feedback loops.
 It is easy to hook up to a project, and there is really no reason not to utilize it.

 ![](http://www.rayheberer.ai/img/SC2-lessons/tensorboard.png)